 Nymans bluebells run riot in the woodlands and the wild garden overflows with bluebells in the Spring.
 Guided tours are available to show you around the highlights.
-In contrast to the bluebells you’ll find magnificent magnolias around the historic house and a contemporary alphabet themed art trail by John Newling which is open until 31 May. nationaltrust.org.uk
+In contrast to the bluebells you’ll find magnificent magnolias around the historic house. nationaltrust.org.uk

 Angmering Woods, between Worthing and Arundel

 Breathe in that heady bluebell scent at Angmering Park Estate which dates back to the Norman Conquest and has one of the best woodland bluebell walks in West Sussex.
 Dense swathes of our native bluebell make for a beautiful woodland walk.
-If you fancy something more energetic a 10K Bluebell trail run is held on 22 April (sold out for this year).
-You may spot some grazing Highland cattle during your walk.
+You may also spot some grazing Highland cattle during your bluebell walk.

 Park in the car park off Dover Lane.